CONDUCTOR77747/CubeSolver/README.md

 # CubeSolver
-Programm for solving a Rubik's Cube 3x3x3 using CFOP.
+Program for solving a Rubik's Cube 3x3x3 using CFOP.
 AVG moves: 62 (Tested with 10000 scrambles)

 # Using
 MVS compiler is recommended.
-Download all files, compile and run the programm.
+Download all files, compile and run the program.

 # Cube Representation
 There is a Class "Cube".